What is Penetration Testing and Why Is It Important?

-Black Box testing is a method that provides no information to the tester, forcing the tester to follow approaches of a threat actor that has no inside knowledge of the target.
-This means the pen tester goes through the entire attack lifecycle, from initial access and execution all the through to exploitation.
-This approach is most often considered the most authentic, however is often the most expensive as well.
+Black Box testing is a method that provides no information to the tester, forcing the tester to follow the approaches of a threat actor that has no inside knowledge of the target.
+This means the pen tester goes through the entire attack lifecycle, from initial access and execution to exploitation.
+This approach is most often considered the most authentic, however, it is often the most expensive as well.

 Grey Box Testing